-This Extension educational program for separating divorcing families is court-ordered for all parents of minor children AND their minor children (ages 6 – 16).
-The program consists of two -hour classes held at the Buffalo County Courthouse in Alma, WI which parents and their children attend.
+This UW-Madison Division of Extension educational program for separating divorcing families is court-ordered for all parents of minor children AND their minor children (ages 6 – 16).
+The program consists of two-hour classes.
 Parents have the option of attending the class together or separately.
-In the event that one of the parents is unable to attend the scheduled classes, they can request to schedule an alternative date and time by contacting Mary Wood at 608-685-6256 or write email@example.com .
+Contact Mary Wood with any questions concerning the course at 608-685-6256 or write firstname.lastname@example.org .
 Scheduled class dates and times are listed below.

 To satisfy the statute, parents must:

 - Participate in both 2-hours sessions.
 (Parents have the option of attending sessions together or separately.)